XYJgrace/Testing-/README.md

 **Working with GitHub Desktop**

-To open the repository on GitHub Desktop, copy the link and paste in the Github desktop (add new repository, .
+To open the repository on GitHub Desktop, copy the link and paste in the Github desktop (add new repository).
   Files should shown up in Finder's documents

 Add files: 1) open in VS code, double click and New File.
 Go back to GH desktop and commit.
 2) add file in Finder folder; click commit in GH Desktop 3) Create file in GitHub website, and commit changes. to pull changes to GH desktop, pull changes.